How can we help you?

 Another reason not to skip multiple cleanings: Visiting the dentist on a regular basis gives you the opportunity to share any oral health issues you might be having.
 It also gives the dentist the opportunity to detect problems while they are still small and easier—and less expensive and invasive—to fix.

 Don’t risk your oral health by skipping routine dental cleanings.
 Visit your dentist in Allentown, PA twice each year!
+Contact us online or give us a call at (610) 797-8245 to schedule your next appointment.

 You must have heard the terms ‘dental plaque’, ‘calculus’ and ‘tartar’ many times on TV ads.
 These terms often appear in health and dental hygiene books.
 Do you know what is meant by dental plaque and calculus?
 In the paragraphs below, we will explain what is meant by dental plaque and calculus.
 First, we will talk about each one of them and then talk about their differences.